payu-india/CMS-Chatbot/docs/Android MOBILE SDKs/android-checkoutpro-sdk/integration-steps-android-checkout-pro/android-checkoutpro-integration-steps.md

       slug: android-checkoutpro-test-integration
       title: 2.
 Test the Integration
 ---
 Before you start with the integration, enable the payment methods that you want to offer to your customers from **Dashboard > Settings > Payment methods**.
 For more information, refer. to [Checkout Payment Modes](doc:checkout-payment-modes).
-By default, Cards, UPI, and other payment methods are enabled, and PayU recommends you to enable other payment methods that are relevant to you.
+By default, Cards, UPI, and other payment methods are enabled, and PayU recommends that you to enable other payment methods that are relevant to you.

 ## Step 1: Create a PayU account